 I hear you asking, “A Jung Platform course on the Tarot?
-Isn’t that fortune telling?
-What next, tea leaves?”
-My only response: perhaps!
+What has that to do with Jungian Psychology?

 Ken James